2. Early Judiazing

 Kingdom

-of the Khazars in the First Millennium
+the Khazars in the First Millennium

-The Khazars were a conglomerate of Finno-Turkish tribes living in the
+The Khazars were a conglomerate of Finno-Turkish tribes living in

 area roughly encompassing the Crimea, the Caucasus, South-Central

-Russia and the area north of the Caspian Sea at the mouth of the Volga
+Russia and the area north of the Caspian Sea at the mouth of the

 River.
-They emerged as a pagan nation during the 8th century
+They emerged as a pagan nation during the 8th

 AD.
-Because of their geographic position at the crossroads of the famed
+Because of their geographic position at the crossroads of the

-“Silk Road,” the Khazars were exposed to Byzantine (Greek Orthodox)
+“Silk Road,” the Khazars were exposed to Byzantine (Greek

 Christianity, Islam and Judaism.
-Each of these religions was bent on
+Each of these religions was bent

-converting the Khazars either for purely religious reason or to create
+converting the Khazars either for purely religious reason or to

 a new ally of similar beliefs.

-The Jews
+Jews

-in Russia and Poland, by S. M.
+in Russia and Poland2, by S. M.

 Dubnow in 1916, contains these